urbanguacamole/torrent-paradise/README.md

 What I did first after getting the server up and running was importing the TPB dump.
 Download https://thepiratebay.org/static/dump/csv/torrent_dump_full.csv.gz to the import-tpb-dump directory and run `go run`.

+There is a complete database dump available in torrentparadise-staticbackup.torrent, so you don't have to do that.

 # Usage

 ## Generate the index